MrR0807/Notes/Elastic-Search-Notes/Elastic-Search-In-Action-Notes/notes.md

 }
 ```

 This query should return the Elasticsearch in Action and Elastic Stack in Action books.
-We use a multi match query because we are searching for a value
-across multiple fields - title, title._2gram, title._3gram, title._index_prefix.
+We use a multi match query because we are searching for a value  across multiple fields - title, `title._2gram`, `title._3gram`, `title._index_prefix`.

 #### Ngrams, Edge ngrams and Shingles

 The ngrams are a sequence of words for a given size.
-You can have 2-ngrams, 3-ngrams etc. For example, if the word is “action”, the 3-ngram (ngrams for size3)
-are: ["act", "cti","tio","ion"] and bi-grams (size 2) are: ["ac", "ct","ti","io","on"] and so on.
+You can have 2-ngrams, 3-ngrams etc. For example, if the word is “action”, the 3-ngram (ngrams for size3) are: ["act", "cti","tio","ion"] and bi-grams (size 2) are: ["ac", "ct","ti","io","on"] and so on.

 Edge ngrams, on the other hand, are ngrams of every word, where the start of the n-gram is anchored to the beginning of the word.
-Considering the “action”
-word as our example, the edge n-gram produces: ["a", "ac","act","acti","actio","action"].
+Considering the “action” word as our example, the edge n-gram produces: ["a", "ac","act","acti","actio","action"].

 Shingles on the other hand are word n-grams.
-For example, the sentence “Elasticsearch in Action” will outputting:
-["Elasticsearch", "Elasticsearch in", "Elasticsearch in Action", "in", "in Action", "Action"]
+For example, the sentence “Elasticsearch in Action” will outputting: ["Elasticsearch", "Elasticsearch in", "Elasticsearch in Action", "in", "in Action", "Action"]

 ## 4.7 Multiple data types

 We learned that each field in a document is associated with a data type.
-However, Elasticsearch is flexible to let us define the fields with multiple data
+However, Elasticsearch is flexible to let us define the fields with multiple data types too.
-types too.

 ```shell
 {